-Bullet or cartridge case, discharged, bkd. as evidence - SID
+Bullet or cartridge case, discharged, booked as evidence - FSD

-Checks, checkwriting equip., credit card involved - Not required if forgery arrest)
+Checks, checkwriting equipment, credit card involved - (Not required if forgery arrest)

-Counterfeiting (IR or Property Rpt. with no arrest) - Secret Service
+Counterfeiting (IR or Property Report with no arrest) - Secret Service

 County property stolen - LASD

-Consular officers and property - COS, SOB, MCD, Media Relations Section‑OCOP
+Consular officers and property - COS, CTSOB, MCD, Media Relations and Community Affairs Group‑OCOP